pieterberg/Smartie-Sorter/documentation/components.md

 All screws, bolts, and nuts used to construct and assemble the Smartie Sorter 3000 should be made out of stainless steel.
 The countersunk wood screws, machine screws, and countersunk machine screws should all have Pozidriv heads.

-The M6 bolt used in the Smartie Hopper assembly should be cut to size and glued in place using a steel epoxy adhesive such as the Pratley Steel Quickset® Epoxy.
+The M6 bolt used in the Smartie Hopper assembly should be cut to size and glued in place using a steel epoxy adhesive such as Pratley Steel Quickset® Epoxy.

 Threaded brass inserts are used to add threads to the 3D printed components.
 These threads are then used to fasten the servo motors to the 3D printed components.